Terry Everett

-Robert Terry Everett (born February 15, 1937) is an American politician and a Republican former member of the United States House of Representatives from Alabama's 2nd congressional district.
+Robert Terry Everett (February 15, 1937 – March 12, 2024) was an American politician and a Republican member of the United States House of Representatives from Alabama's 2nd congressional district.
 He served from 1993 to his retirement in 2009.
-Everett was born on February 15, 1937, in Dothan, Alabama, the son of Bob and Thelma Everett.
-He lived and attended school in Midland City, Alabama.

 On September 26, 2007, Everett announced his intention to retire at the end of the 110th Congress after the 2008 elections.
 He was succeeded by Bobby Bright, the first Democrat to represent the district since William Louis Dickinson won it during the Barry Goldwater landslide in Alabama in 1964.

 Early life

+Everett was born on February 15, 1937, in Dothan, Alabama, the son of Bob and Thelma Everett.
+He lived and attended school in Midland City, Alabama.
 Upon graduation from high school in 1955, Everett joined the U.S. Air Force and was assigned to the U.S. Air Force Security Service's 6901st Special Communication Group as an intelligence analyst from 1955 to 1959.
 He served as analyst for reconnaissance aircraft flights including the Lockheed U-2 which, as a congressman, he protected from defunding.

 Journalism career

-Everett began a career in journalism after leaving the air force.
+Everett began a career in journalism after leaving the Air Force.
 He began as a reporter for the Dothan Eagle then became publisher and editor of the Graceville News and the Hartford News Herald.
 In 1966, Everett started weekly newspapers Down Home Today in Dothan and Daleville Today in Daleville.
-Everett expanded his weeklies to include The Enterpriser and The Army Flier at Fort Rucker.
+Everett expanded his weeklies to include The Enterpriser and The Army Flier at Fort Rucker (now Fort Novosel).
 He later expanded into publishing dailies with The Daily Ledger in Enterprise and The Aurora Advertiser in Aurora, Missouri.
 In 1983, his business reached its peak when he founded Gulf Coast Media, and he became owner-publisher of the Baldwin Times, Robertsdale Independent, Fairhope Courier, Foley Onlooker, Gulf Shores Islander, Spanish Fort Bulletin, and the Union Springs Herald.

 Everett sold all of his newspaper holdings except the Union Springs Herald in 1988.
 Later, he owned and operated Premium Homebuilders, a residential construction company in Enterprise.
 By the late 1980s, Everett had become a prominent businessman and community leader in the Wiregrass.
 He established Everett Land Development and served as president and chairman of the board of the Alabama Press Association, chairman of the board for Dothan Federal Savings Bank, president of the Daleville Chamber of Commerce, and member of the Environment Protection Commission for the Southeastern Region of the United States.
 He sold the Union Springs Herald in 2003.